Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

-\myParagraph{Convergence basin} So far, we have used the distributed chordal initialization technique \cite{Choudhary17IJRR} to initialize \cref{alg:collaborative_rotation_averaging}.
-In the next experiment, we test the robustness of our proposed method to poor initial guesses.
-For this purpose, we use a 9-robot simulation similar to \cref{fig:num_robots:dataset} where each robot owns 512 rotation variables, and generate synthetic initial guesses by perturbing the global minimizer with increasing level of Langevin noise.
+{\myParagraph{Sensitivity to Initial Guess}} So far, we have used the distributed chordal initialization technique \cite{Choudhary17IJRR} to initialize \cref{alg:collaborative_rotation_averaging}.
+In the next experiment, we test the sensitivity of our proposed method to poor initial guesses.
+For this purpose, we use a 9-robot simulation where each robot owns 512 rotation variables, and generate synthetic initial guesses by perturbing the global minimizer with increasing level of Langevin noise.
 Using the synthetic initialization, we run \cref{alg:collaborative_rotation_averaging} with sparsification parameter $\epsilon=0.5$ until the Riemannian gradient norm reaches $10^{-5}$ or the number of iterations exceeds 50.
 At each noise level, 10 random runs are performed. \cref{fig:convergence_basin:success_rate} shows the fraction of trials that successfully converge to the global minimizer.
-We observe that \cref{alg:collaborative_rotation_averaging} enjoys a large convergence basin: the success rate only begins to decrease at a large noise level of $35$~deg. \cref{fig:convergence_basin:iterations} shows the number of iterations used by \cref{alg:collaborative_rotation_averaging} to reach convergence.
+We observe that \cref{alg:collaborative_rotation_averaging} enjoys a large convergence basin: the success rate only begins to decrease at a large {initial guess error} of $35$~deg. \cref{fig:convergence_basin:iterations} shows the number of iterations used by \cref{alg:collaborative_rotation_averaging} to reach convergence.
 Our results suggest that the proposed method is not sensitive to the quality of initialization and usually requires a small number of iterations to converge.

+{\myParagraph{Sensitivity to Measurement Noise} Next, we analyze the sensitivity of \cref{alg:collaborative_rotation_averaging} to increasing levels of measurement noise.
+The setup is similar to the previous experiment, where we use a 9-robot simulation and each robot owns 512 rotations.
+However, instead of varying the quality of the initial guess, we vary the noise level when generating the synthetic problem. \cref{fig:noise_level} shows the results.
+We find that \cref{alg:collaborative_rotation_averaging} is relatively more sensitive to the measurement noise, and start to converge to suboptimal local minima as the noise level increases above $25$~deg.
+Nevertheless, we note that the level of rotation noise encountered in practice is usually much lower,\footnote{Here we only consider rotation noise of \emph{inlier} measurements. \emph{Outlier} measurements will be handled using the robust optimization framework presented in \cref{sec:gnc}.} and thus we expect our algorithm to still provide effective estimation (see real-world evaluations in \cref{sec:experiments:jackal_dataset,sec:experiments:sfm}).}